HunterECampbell/dotfiles/README.md

 1. `work` - Adds things used specifically for a work setup (Slack, Zoom, etc.)
 1. `all` - Adds things used in both a home and work setup

-You can simply run `bootstrap.sh` and it will prompt for a `home/work/all` choice
+You can simply run `bootstrap.sh` and it will prompt for a `home/work/all` choice:

 ```
 ~/Development/repos/dotfiles/scripts/bootstrap.sh
 ```

-Or you can run a specific setup command:
+Or you can run a specific setup:

 ```
 # Home Setup